gugupig/SL-ReactFlow/README.md

 # SL-ReactFlow

-Streamlit's Reacflow (https://reactflow.dev/) component, there is a similar component : streamlit-react-flow but it is out of date (last update 3 years ago) so I make this for my own project
+Streamlit's Reactflow (https://reactflow.dev/) component, there is a similar component : streamlit-react-flow but it is out of date (last update 3 years ago) so I make this for my own project

 ## Installation instructions